Pages

 After intense interrogation, and the dismal of Low’s claims, both men were eventually cleared of any wrongdoing.

 Lee Pao Sung was buried in the Cheltenham Cemetery on Friday the 6th of October 1944.
-His funeral was presided over by the Rev H. C, Cuthbertson, chaplain of the Port Adelaide Mission to Seamen.
+The Rev H. C, Cuthbertson, chaplain of the Port Adelaide Mission to Seamen, presided over his funeral.

 Have you experienced the ghost of Lee Pau Sung at Port Adelaide?
 Let us know over on Facebook at The Haunts of Adelaide